chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Introduction

 Statistical models are widely used in ecology to improve our understanding of ecological dynamics and processes.
-At their foundation, these models quantify the relationships between a predictor variable and a suite of explanatory covariates, be it linear or non-linear.
-Such covariates can be observational or environmental.
+At their foundation, these models quantify the relationships between a predictor variable and a suite of explanatory covariates.
+These covariates can be observational or environmental, described in linear or non-linear fashion, depending on the modeling approach.
 However, determining which covariates to include in a model can be a bit tricky.
 One of the most commonly accepted methods to determine a model formula is through AIC model comparison and averaging of nested models within a global model.
-A global model is one that is fully-defined with the inclusion of all considered covariates, while nested models include only a subset of the considered covariates.
-While it might not sound intuitive, a nested model can (sometimes) perform better than it's global model, as predicted by the principle of parsimony.
+A global model is one that is fully-defined with the inclusion of all considered covariates, while nested models include only a subset of those covariates.
+Although a global model includes more information, nested models sometimes perform better, as predicted by the principle of parsimony.
 Also known as Occam's Razor, this principle states that the simplest explanation is often correct, supporting the case for a more parsimonious model.
+This necessitates the model comparison process, as otherwsie we would always build and select a model with the greatest number of covariates.

-Generating a set of nested models from a global model is typically automated in the popular statistical softwares available, but this mostly applies to linear models.
-As many biological relationships are nonlinear, other forms of models have become increasingly used due to their ability to capture these more sophisiticated relationship.
-One of the most popular methods to model nonlinear relationships is the Generalized Additive Model ('GAM').
-GAMs are a powerful tool throughout the field of data science and have been used to predict things from the trajectory of stock markets to changes in species distributions under climate change emissions scenarios.
+Generating a set of nested models from a global model is typically automated in popular statistical softwares, but this primarily applies to linear models.
+However, as many biological relationships are nonlinear, models that can more accurately describe such relations have become increasingly prominent in scientific literature.
+One of the most popular methods to model nonlinear relationships is with Generalized Additive Models ('GAMs').
+GAMs are a powerful tool in all analytical fields and have been used to predict things from the trajectory of stock markets to changes in species distributions under climate change emissions scenarios.

-In my undergrad thesis on avian populations and West Nile virus, I used a GAM to model citizen-science count data.
-It was a special type of model, though, known as a Zero Inflated Poisson Location-Scale Model ('ziplss'), as developed by the highly-regarded Dr. Simon Wood.
-This model is separated into two stages: the first stage models the probability of presence, while the second stage models the average abundance given presence.
-From a biological perspective, it allows us to ask: 1) was a species present? and 2) if so, how many of them were there?
+Personally, my experience with GAMs is from my undergraduated thesis on avian populations and West Nile virus, where I used a GAM to constrcut a spatiotemporal model of count data from Project FeederWatch.
+It was a special type of model, known as a Zero Inflated Poisson Location-Scale Model ('ziplss'), as developed by the highly-regarded Dr. Simon Wood.
+This is a hierarchical model, separated into two stages: the first stage models the probability of presence, while the second stage models the average abundance given presence.
+From a biological perspective, it allows us to ask: 1) is a species present? and 2) if so, how many of them are there?

-This is all well and good, but the two-stage nature of the modeling process and respective formula makes it far more difficult to generate and test all nested models.
-However, this is a necessary part of the process, especially as step-wise model selection is becoming less accepted.
-Given this issue, I've written this tutorial on how to go about this process for the ziplss GAM, hoping it's useful to someone in the field.
-Additionally, I'll also include the model comparison process, which makes use of parallel computing.
-This is increasingly useful with more explanatory variables, as fitting GAMs is computationally intensive, and therefore, time-consuming.
-Parallelizing the process allows for each core in a cluster to run a model.
-On my computer, I have 16 cores, 15 of which I add to a cluster, allowing me to run 15 of these GAMs simultaneously.
-This reduces the run-time by over 93%.
+This is all well and good, but the two-stage strcutre of the model formula makes it far more difficult to generate and test all nested models.
+However, this is a necessary part of the process, especially as step-wise model selection (which works in the other direction) has become less accepted.
+I've written this tutorial on how to go about this process for the ziplss GAM, hoping it's useful to others in the field.
+Additionally, I'll include the model comparison process, which makes use of parallel computing to speed up the process.
+This is increasingly useful as more explanatory variables are included, as fitting GAMs is computationally intensive, and therefore, time-consuming.
+In this case, parallelizing the process allows for each core in a cluster to run a model, so that multiple models can be run simultaneously across all assigned cores.
+On my computer, I have 16 cores, 15 of which I add to a cluster, allowing me to run 15 GAMs simultaneously, which greatly reduces the run-time of the program.

 <br>

 ### Setup

 First, we'll load the required packages.
-The `mgcv` package is the leading package for fitting GAMs, `tidyr` greatly improves coding efficient by tapping into the tidyverse framework, `stringr` allows for better methods to manipulate strings, and `qpcR` provides some neat functionality for model comparison.
+The `mgcv` package is the leading package for fitting GAMs in R, `tidyr` greatly improves coding efficient by tapping into the tidyverse framework, `stringr` allows for better methods to manipulate strings, and `qpcR` provides some neat functionality for model comparison.

 ```r
 library(mgcv)